 Shopping on 5th Avenue

-The elegant 5th Avenue is home to several high-end department stores.
+Manhattan’s famed 5th Avenue is home to several high-end department stores.
 Stretching north from Washington Square Park in Greenwich Village to West 143rd Street in Harlem, the major thoroughfare is considered the heart of Manhattan, a place that bustles with life year-round.
 For the ultimate shopping adventure, start at one end of 5th Avenue and work your way to the other.
-You’ll find many stores like the flagship Saks, the flagship Tiffany & Co., the 24-hour flagship Apple, Louis Vuitton, Gucci, UNIQLO, and Bergdorf Goodman, nestled in the landmark Vanderbilt mansion.
+You’ll find mainstays like the flagship Saks, the flagship Tiffany & Co., the 24-hour flagship Apple, Louis Vuitton, Gucci, UNIQLO, and Bergdorf Goodman, nestled in the landmark Vanderbilt mansion.

 The Shops at Columbus Circle